hasghari/table_saw/README.md

 # TableSaw

-This gem creates a PSQL dump file from a Postgres database by only dumping a subset of data defined by a manifest file.
+This gem creates a PSQL dump file (data only) from a Postgres database by only dumping a subset of data defined by a manifest file.

 It will automatically retrieve the foreign key dependencies of your tables as long as the foreign key constraints are defined.